yryMax/assignment_2/report/report.md

 color = pow(color, vec3(1.0/2.2));

 Now to show how the PBR shader works I downloaded a fish.obj from https://free3d.com/3d-model/fish-v1--996288.html.
 The following screenshots show the effect of the PBR shader with different values for metallic and roughness.
+This feature on its own can be seen in scene 4: PBRShader, were you can adjust the values for metallic and roughness.

 <div style="display: flex; justify-content: space-between;">
   <img src="./pbr1.png" alt="pbr1" style="width:46%;">
   <img src="./pbr2.png" alt="pbr2" style="width:46%;">
 </div>
+Roughness and Metallic 0 (left) and Roughness 1 and Metallic 0 (right)

 <div style="display: flex; justify-content: space-between;">
   <img src="./pbr3.png" alt="pbr3" style="width:46%;">
   <img src="./pbr4.png" alt="pbr4" style="width:46%;">
 </div>
+Roughness 0 and Metallic 1 (left) and Roughness 1 and Metallic 1 (right)

 #### Normal mapping